 America’s affluence doesn’t trickle down to everyone in a straightforward fashion.
 As figure 6 shows, the income of US households on the lower part of the income ladder is below that of their counterparts in many comparator nations.

 Income gives us only a partial picture of people’s standard of living.
 To get a more complete sense, we can ask people about their actual living conditions: Are they regularly unable to pay bills?
 Do they have holes in their walls or cracks in their windows that they’re unable to fix?
 Is their neighborhood unsafe?
 And so on.
 According to the best available data, a larger share of Americans suffer material hardship than is the case in most other affluent countries.

 So we’re a fabulously affluent country in which the poor aren’t particularly well-off.
 That suggests a high degree of income inequality.
 America is indeed quite unequal, as figure 8, which shows the share of household income that goes to the top 1%, makes clear.

 A generation ago, the United States had the highest rate of college completion among the world’s rich nations.
-But since then a number of other countries have caught up and passed us, as figure 9 shows.
+But since then a number of other countries have caught up and passed us.